EVEModX/zhPatch/README.md

 LICENSE: GPLv3

-Part of the EVEModX peoject.
+Part of the EVEModX project.